 - Single Customer to Single User (for example, A Typical B2C or direct B2B relationship).
 This is the default option when a customer creates an order, as illustrated in the ISC Users section.

 - Single User to Multiple Customers (for example, B2B implementation where a sales rep needs the ability to place orders for multiple customers).

 - Multiple Users assigned to a single customer (for example, A department store with multiple buyers).

-B2B Commerce Cloud allows a given customer to have multiple ship-to addresses.
+Configured Commerce allows a given customer to have multiple ship-to addresses.
 This situation may occur when a parent company has two locations, or when a package is meant to be sent to a different person within the same location.
-B2B Commerce Cloud stores these addresses in the Admin Console by designating the Ship To toggle as YES.
+Configured Commerce stores these addresses in the Admin Console by designating the Ship To toggle as YES.

-B2B Commerce Cloud works off the idea that products purchased through a website by a customer will be placed into an order.
+Configured Commerce works off the idea that products purchased through a website by a customer will be placed into an order.
 An order contains information on the products that were ordered, the bill to/ship to addresses, the order number, and other applicable order-specific information.